ome/omero-documentation/omero/users/cli/import-target.rst

 ====================

 The CLI import options ``-d`` or ``-r`` can be used to specify, respectively, the import target Dataset or Screen by ID.
-The :option:`omero import -T, --target` option adds more ways of specifying the import target.
+The ``-T, --target`` option adds more ways of specifying the import target.

 The general form of the target argument is::